Australia in World War I: Transfer to Europe

 In March 1916, the infantry units of the AIF were transferred from Egypt to Europe for service on the Western Front.
 Initially they were organised into I Anzac Corps and II Anzac Corps alongside the New Zealand Division.
-The 2nd Division was the first to arrive in France, followed by the 1st Division, while the 4th and 5th left Egypt later in June 1916.
+The 2nd Division was the first to arrive in France, followed by the 1st Division; the 4th and 5th left Egypt later in June 1916.
 The 3rd Division was the last to arrive, having been formed in Australia in March 1916, and moving to England for training in July 1916, before being sent to France in December 1916.
-For the next two and a half years the constant rotations in and out of the line were punctuated by a number of major battles, during which the Australians earned for themselves a formidable reputation.
+For the next two and a half years the constant rotations in and out of the line were punctuated by several major battles, during which the Australians earned for themselves a formidable reputation.
 On 1 November 1917 the Australian divisions were re-grouped together to form the Australian Corps.

 When the 1st Division arrived, it was reunited with its mechanical transport.
 In September 1914, the Army had decided to supply mechanical transport for the 1st Division and formed a company in New South Wales and one in Victoria.
 These were the first ever mechanical transport units in the Australian Army.
 Nearly 200 vehicles were purchased and the two units departed Melbourne for Egypt on 22 December 1914.
 Unfortunately, vehicles over 5 LT were prohibited in Cairo as most bridges could not hold their weight, whereas they possessed vehicles weighing up to 7 LT.
 It was therefore arranged for them to continue to England where they arrived on 15 February 1915.
 There they lived in tents on Salisbury Plain and hauled gravel for roads before being sent to France in July 1915.